 In this article I’ll outline the strengths of having active social network pages but more importantly review what you can achieve for your business by having a good social media presence.
 I will look at the key objectives for healthcare-based businesses and explain what you should be prioritising and why.
 Lastly, I’ll answer some frequently asked questions such as which platforms should you be using, how many times a day should you be posting and whether or not you should you be spending time on more than one platform.
-We also cover some social media trends for 2020.
-Hold onto your horses....!
+We also cover some latest social media trends.
+Lots of practical advice....

 Login or register free below for full open access to this article.